Here’s another 5-item science experiment for you, using items that you likely already have in your kitchen.

 Step 1 – Tear off a piece of plastic wrap big enough to cover the top of the bowl.

 Step 2 – Secure the plastic wrap over the bowl.
 Make sure that the plastic wrap is very tight.

 Step 3 – Pour 1 teaspoon of uncooked rice on the top of the plastic wrap.

 Step 4 – Hold the metal pan in the air and position it next to the bowl.

 Step 5 – Take the metal spoon and bang on the metal pan like a drum and watch what happens to the rice.

 How Does the Experiment Work?

-The rice moves and jumps around because of the sound waves that are caused when the spoon hits the pan.
-These sound waves travel through the air and when then reach the plastic wrap it vibrates causing the rice to move.
-The sound waves are also what allow us to hear the noise of the spoon hitting the pan.
+When these sound waves reach the plastic wrap it disturbs the particles of the plastic wrap causing them to vibrate.
+These vibrations in the plastic wrap cause the rice to move.
+Sound waves traveling through the air are also what allow us to hear the noise of the spoon hitting the pan.